hashicorp/terraform-provider-azurerm/website/docs/r/lighthouse_definition.html.markdown

 The following attributes are exported:

-* `id` - The Registration Definition ID.
+* `id` - The Lighthouse Definition ID.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Registration Definition.
+* `create` - (Defaults to 30 minutes) Used when creating the Lighthouse Definition.
-* `update` - (Defaults to 30 minutes) Used when updating the Registration Definition.
+* `update` - (Defaults to 30 minutes) Used when updating the Lighthouse Definition.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Registration Definition.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Lighthouse Definition.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Registration Definition.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Lighthouse Definition.

 ## Import

-Registration Definitions can be imported using the `resource id`, e.g.
+Lighthouse Definitions can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_lighthouse_definition.example /subscriptions/00000000-0000-0000-0000-000000000000/providers/Microsoft.ManagedServices/registrationDefinitions/00000000-0000-0000-0000-000000000000